Joseph Christopher

-Joseph Gerard Christopher (July 26, 1955 – March 1, 1993) was an American serial killer who gained infamy for a series of murders in the early 1980s.
-He is believed to have killed at least twelve African American men and boys and wounded numerous others.
+Joseph Gerard Christopher (July 26, 1955 – March 1, 1993), also known as the Midtown Slasher and the .22 Caliber Killer, was an American serial killer who committed a series of stabbings and shootings against African American men and boys, killing twelve and injuring seven, between 1980 and 1981 in various New York cities and towns.

 Early life

 Joseph Gerard Christopher was born in Buffalo, New York on July 26, 1955, as the only son born to Therese (née Hurley) and Nicholas Christopher.
 His mother was a registered nurse, and his father was a maintenance worker with the city's Sanitation Department.
 Joseph had two older sisters and one younger sister.
 Nicholas was an outdoorsman and hunter who taught Joseph how to shoot and handle weapons at a young age; according to friends, Joseph had a passion for the outdoors which exceeded all of his other interests.

 He enrolled in the automotive mechanics program at Burgard Vocational High School in 1971.
 He was remembered as a quiet student who did well in his shop courses before dropping out in early 1974, and was said to be "very intelligent, though he wasn't book-smart."
 He then worked a series of odd jobs before securing employment as a maintenance man at Canisius College, where he shared a midnight shift with a co-worker.
 He was fired in March 1979 for sleeping on the job and returned to live with his parents.

-Christopher, who had paranoid schizophrenia, reached out for assistance after noticing his mental health slipping in 1978.
+Christopher, diagnosed with paranoid schizophrenia, reached out for assistance after noticing his mental health slipping in 1978.
 He tried to admit himself to the Buffalo Psychiatric Center in September 1980.
 The Psychiatric Center staff told him he was not a danger to himself or others and so could not be admitted.
 This was a common practice at a time when such centers were being downsized.
 Instead, the center officials recommended counseling therapy.
 Fourteen days after he left the center, the killings began.